Khaled Sahloob

 Freelance:

-Egyptian freelance photographer Khaled Sahloob was arrested in January 2014 and served a three-year sentence on anti-state and terrorism charges.
-He was due for release in 2017 but remains in prison facing additional terrorism charges in a separate case.
+Egyptian freelance photographer Khaled Sahloob is serving a 15-year prison sentence after being convicted on terrorism charges in June 2022.
+Sahloob was arrested in January 2014 and served a three-year sentence on anti-state and terrorism charges.
+He was due for release in 2017 but was kept in prison on additional terrorism charges in a separate case.

-Sahloob is a freelance photographer who contributed to regional independent news website Rassd and Al-Jazeera English, an affiliate of Qatari broadcaster Al-Jazeera, according to news reports, a statement by Al-Jazeera, and a family member of Sahloob who spoke with CPJ on the condition of anonymity, citing fear of reprisal.
+Sahloob is a freelance photographer who contributed to regional independent news website Rassd and Al-Jazeera English, an affiliate of Qatari broadcaster Al-Jazeera, according to a statement by Al-Jazeera and a family member of Sahloob, who spoke with CPJ on the condition of anonymity, citing fear of reprisal.

 On January 2, 2014, Sahloob was riding in a taxi in the Mokatam neighborhood of Cairo when police officers stopped the car, checked Sahloob’s ID, searched him, and arrested him after they found a camera with him, the family member told CPJ.
-Four days later, authorities transferred him to a maximum prison facility in Cairo’s Tora Prison Complex, and ordered his detention pending trial, according to Rassd and the family member.
+Four days later, authorities transferred him to the Scorpion maximum security facility of the Tora Prison Complex in Cairo and ordered his detention pending trial, according to Rassd and the family member.

-On June 24, 2014, a Cairo court sentenced Sahloob to seven years in prison after convicting him of membership in a terrorist group that was founded for the purpose of obstructing the rule of law and the constitution, and spreading false news to harm national unity and societal peace, according to the family member and court documents reviewed by CPJ.
+On June 24, 2014, a Cairo court sentenced Sahloob to seven years in prison, after convicting him of membership in a terrorist group that was founded for the purpose of obstructing the rule of law and the constitution and of spreading false news to harm national unity and societal peace, according to the family member and court documents reviewed by CPJ.

 On August 29, 2015, an appeals court in Cairo reduced Sahloob’s prison sentence to three years, according to those sources.
-In the same month, authorities opened a new case against Sahloob and filed additional terrorism charges alleging that he committed acts harmful to national unity and security even though he was in custody in the period in question, according to news reports and the same family member.
+In the same month, authorities opened a new case against Sahloob and filed additional terrorism charges, alleging that he committed acts harmful to national unity and security, even though he was in custody in the period in question, according to the same family member and reports by Geneva-based human rights organization MENA Rights Group and Al-Jazeera

-Sahloob is held in a maximum security facility in the Tora Prison Complex in Cairo, where he suffers from a dislocated shoulder and a fractured collarbone that have not been treated since 2014, and severe back and knee pain, according to news reports and the family member.
-The family member said that the journalist is not receiving medical care in prison.
+Sahloob, who is held in a maximum security facility in the Tora Prison Complex, suffers from a dislocated shoulder and fractured collarbone, which have not been treated since 2014, as well as severe back and knee pain, according to Al-Jazeera and the family member.
+The family member said that the journalist was not receiving medical care in prison.

-The Ministry of Interior, which oversees the police, the prison system, and the prosecutor general’s office, did not answer CPJ’s emails requesting comment on Sahloob’s case in September 2022.
+The Ministry of Interior, which oversees the police, the prison system, and the prosecutor general’s office did not answer CPJ’s emails requesting comment on Sahloob’s case in late 2023.